KylerZan23/fitness-trackerV2/README.md

 - `weight`: Weight used (in kg)
 - `duration`: Time spent on the exercise (in minutes)
 - `notes`: Optional notes about the workout
+- `muscleGroup`: The primary muscle group targeted by the exercise